bedalus/4colour/README.md

 ### Phase 16: Summary

-Phase 16 centralized all black node logic and state into the new `fix_black.py` module, with `ColorManager` and related classes delegating black node operations.
+Phase 16 centralized all VCOLOR node logic and state into the new `fix_VCOLOR.py` module, with `ColorManager` and related classes delegating VCOLOR node operations.
 This refactor improved modularity and prepares the codebase for future enhancements.